hisovereign/Fade-Monitors/README.md

 3. Move it to ~/.local/bin

-   -if you don't see (.local) right click and show hidden files
+   -if you don't see (.local) right click while in /home and show hidden files

    -if you don't have a folder named bin in ~/.local/ then create it